 Initiate a conversation about a happy memory or experience

 Try it.
 What have you got to lose?
-It couldn’t make your relationship with your mother worse, could it?
+It couldn’t make your relationship with a mother who says nothing is good enough worse, could it?

 A similar tip is to write her obituary.
 Pretend she’s dead, and write what you’d say at her funeral.
 This may not make you and your mother BFF (best friends forever), but it may help you live in peace.
 But don’t let her find the obituary…you may not be able to explain it!